Joe Gauci: International career

 Other than Australia, Gauci was eligible to represent New Zealand and Malta at international level.
 In March 2022, he received his first call-up to the Australia national team as a train-on player for the first week of camp, in preparation for the World Cup qualification matches against Japan and Saudi Arabia.
 Gauci received his first official call-up to the Australia national team ahead of two friendly matches against Ecuador.
 During the second friendly match on 28 March, the 21-year-old earned his first international appearance, starting in Australia's 2–1 defeat at Marvel Stadium.
 He played well, making eight saves, including two crucial reflex stops.
 In January 2024, head coach Graham Arnold named Gauci in the squad for the 2023 AFC Asian Cup.
 He was an unused substitute in the quarter-finals defeat to South Korea.
 New head coach, Tony Popovic, began to use Gauci as his first preference over veteran goalkeeper Mathew Ryan in October 2024.
 Gauci played five 2026 FIFA World Cup qualification matches before Ryan won back his starting place.
+Australia qualified, but Gauci was not selected in the squadlist for the tournament.

+Style of play

+Gauci plays well as an all-round goalkeeper with solid command of his area, though he has struggled with his kicking.